yuyichao/svg-pan-zoom/README.md

 `panEnabled` and `zoomEnabled` are related only to user interaction.
 If any of this options are disabled - you still can zoom and pan via API.

 `fit` takes precedence over `contain`.
 So if you set `fit: true` then `contain`'s value doesn't matter.

+`mouseWheelEventFilter` will be called with the mouse wheel event if mouse wheel zoom is enabled.
+If the function returns `false` then the mouse wheel event won't be handled, and the zooming will be halted.

 Embedding remote files
 ---------------------